shivannis/xandr-docs-public/xandr-docs/articles/bidders/xandr-monetize-supply-for-external-demand-partners.md

 ---
-title: Bidders - Microsoft Monetize Supply for External Demand Partners
+title: Microsoft Monetize Supply for External Demand Partners
 description: The article discusses Microsoft Monetize Supply for External Demand Partners, providing information and insights into this particular monetization strategy. ms.date: 10/28/2023
 ---

-# Bidders - Microsoft Monetize supply for external demand partners
+# Microsoft Monetize supply for external demand partners

 This page explains what Microsoft Monetize supply is, our purpose in launching it, and other details helpful to working with XandrMonetize supply.